sajjadGG/book-python/pandas/dataframe/index.rst

 * Integer Index
 * String Index
 * Datetime Index
+* Timedelta Index
+* Period Index
+* Interval Index
+* Categorical Index
+* Multi Index

+.. note:: Non-monotonic indexes require exact matches.
+If the index of a Series
+          or DataFrame is monotonically increasing or decreasing, then the bounds of a label-based slice can be outside the range of the index, much like slice indexing a normal Python list.
+Monotonicity of an index can be tested with the is_monotonic_increasing() and is_monotonic_decreasing() attributes. [#pdDocAdvanced]_

+.. note:: Compared with standard Python sequence slicing in which the slice
+          endpoint is not inclusive, label-based slicing in pandas is inclusive.
+The primary reason for this is that it is often not possible to easily determine the "successor" or next element after a particular label in an index. [#pdDocAdvanced]_

 * Int64Index, UInt64Index and Float64Index have been deprecated in favor of
   the base Index class and will be removed in Pandas 2.0 [#pd14releasenotes]_